 And that's perfectly fine — businesses that understand the importance of customer feedback for marketing purposes know how to deal with negative feedback.
 Responding professionally to a negative comment or review, as well as showing the customer respect, can help clear up misunderstandings and turn critics into true fans.
 Profession responses to critical feedback can, therefore, give a company's image a significant boost.

 What happens when people buy reviews or likes?

 First of all, reviews on ProvenExpert are technically and editorially reviewed.
 If we find fake reviews, we delete them.
 Sellers of fake reviews are formally warned and, if necessary, removed from the platform.
 This goes for service providers, too, that offer fake reviews for sale.

-And by the way, sellers of fake reviews and likes generally don't accept liability for their services.
-This means the profile owner is always responsible if they use the service.
+And by the way: sellers of fake reviews and likes generally don't accept liability for the services they offer.
+This means the profile owner is always responsible if they choose to use the service.